 FORT LAUDERDALE, Fla.
-(August 22, 2017) – Broward College is pleased to announce it has selected two new student deans and a district director of disability services: John Murphy will serve as the North Campus Dean of Students, William Soto will serve as the Judson A. Samuels South Campus Dean of Students, and Craig Levins will assume the role of District Director of Disability Services.
+(August 22, 2017) – Broward College is pleased to announce it has selected two new student deans and a district director of accessibility resources: John Murphy will serve as the North Campus Dean of Students, William Soto will serve as the Judson A. Samuels South Campus Dean of Students, and Craig Levins will assume the role of District Director of Accessibility Resources.

 As dean of students John Murphy and William Soto will be responsible for ensuring students efficiently complete all requirements for admission and enrollment, appropriately advised and supported along their educational journey at BC, and seamlessly transfer to a Bachelor's program or successfully enter the workforce.